 When to see a veterinarian

-If your cat is drooling after administration of prescribed medication, call the veterinarian for advice, the chances are that it is just in response to the bitter taste and aside from it being unpleasant, and your cat possibly not getting the full dose, the episode will pass and they will be okay.
+If your cat is drooling after the administration of prescribed medication, call the veterinarian for advice.
+It is likely that it is in response to the bitter taste of the medication.
+Aside from it being unpleasant, and your cat possibly not getting the full dose, the episode will pass and they will be okay.

-It can be helpful to take the medication to a compounding pharmacy who can flavour it to make it more palatable to the cat.
+It can be helpful to take the medication to a compounding pharmacy who can flavor it to make it more palatable to the cat.

 Apart from bitter-tasting prescribed cat medications, seek urgent veterinary attention if your cat is foaming at the mouth.
-If your cat has ingested any medication, flea treatment or poison bring along the packaging for the veterinarian to look at.
+If your cat has ingested any medication, flea treatment, or toxin, bring along the packaging for the veterinarian to look at.

-Nausea – A symptom and not a disease itself, so determining the cause and treating is necessary.
+Nausea – This is a clinical sign and not a disease itself, so determining the cause and treating it is necessary.
 Anti-nausea medications can relieve symptoms.

 Poisoning – The treatment will vary greatly depending on the toxin ingested and how long it has been since ingestion.
 Gastric decontamination may be appropriate for some toxins that were ingested no more than an hour ago.
 Activated charcoal may be used to bind to any toxin remaining in the gastrointestinal tract.
 In addition, your cat will receive supportive care such as IV fluids to correct electrolyte imbalances and treat dehydration.

-Dog flea treatment ingestion – If you have applied a dog product onto your cat, or recently treated your dog and your cat may have been exposed, contact your veterinarian immediately as this is a medical emergency.
+Dog flea treatment ingestion – If you have accidentally applied a dog product onto your cat, or recently treated your dog and your cat may have been exposed, contact your veterinarian immediately as this is a medical emergency.